 Why Promote Song-by-Song?

-Focusing on one song for promotion is not just a cost-effective strategy; it's also rooted in music industry best practices.
 Historically, record labels have pushed singles as a means to generate buzz and chart performance before an album release.
-A single that gains traction can serve as a gateway to the full album, driving listeners to explore more tracks.
+A single that gains traction can serve as a gateway to the full album, driving listeners to explore more tracks:

 • Cost-Effectiveness: Promoting one song allows for a concentrated budget, ensuring higher quality campaigns rather than spreading resources thinly across multiple tracks.